Kirsten Running-Marquardt

-Kirsten Running-Marquardt (born July 6, 1977) is a Democratic Iowa State Representative, elected to represent the 33rd District in the Iowa House of Representatives since a special election in November 2009.
+Kirsten Running-Marquardt (born July 6, 1977) is a former Democratic Iowa State Representative, elected to represent the 33rd District in the Iowa House of Representatives in a special election in November 2009.
 She replaced Dick Taylor, who resigned in October 2009 to focus on his family.

 As of October 2011, Running-Marquardt serves on several committees in the Iowa House - the Appropriations, Economic Growth/Rebuild Iowa, Labor, and Local Government committees.
 She also serves as the ranking member of the Economic Development Appropriations Subcommittee.

 Electoral history

 Running-Marquardt was first elected on November 24, 2009 for the remainder of retiring Representative Dick Taylor's term.
 She won the election, defeating Republican opponent Joshua Thurston.
 She won re-election in a 2010 re-match with Thurston.